SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 To access data that you have put into your trajectory you can use

-*

-  :func:`~pypet.trajectory.Trajectory.f_get` method.
+*   :func:`~pypet.trajectory.Trajectory.f_get` method.
 You might want to take a look at the function definition to check out the other arguments you can pass to :func:`~pypet.trajectory.Trajectory.f_get`. `f_get` not only works for the trajectory object, but for any group node in your tree.

-*

-    Use the square brackets - as you do with dictionaries - like `traj['nrebras']` which is equivalent to calling `traj.f_get('nzebras')`.
+*   Use the square brackets - as you do with dictionaries - like `traj['nzebras']` which is equivalent to calling `traj.f_get('nzebras')`.

-*

-    Use natural naming dot notation like  `traj.nzebras`.
+*   Use natural naming dot notation like  `traj.nzebras`.
-    The latter supports some special features see below.
+    This natural naming scheme supports some special features see below.

+*   Use round brackets `traj.parameters('nzebras')` which is equivalent to `traj.parameters.nzebras`.
+    In addition, you can use this scheme to quickly access a group or parameter by a name stored into a variable.
+For instance with `x='nzebras'`, `traj(x)` is equivalent to `traj.nzebras`.
+    (Which is in fact equivalent to :func:`~pypet.trajectory.Trajectory.f_get` with different default values for the additional parameters, including fast access turned on).

 ^^^^^^^^^^^^^^^